IEEE-NITK/Chip-Interconnect-Modelling/blog files/final blog.md

 We would like to acknowledgea and appreciate the help and support given by both of our guides Aditya Kulkarni and Prof. M S Bhat and we thank IEEE-NITK
 Student Branch for supporting this project.

+The final presentaion video can be found [here](https://prezi.com/v/wppb9ugxfsxx/) and the link to the slides can be found [here](https://prezi.com/p/edit/8bu4hogjfdqc/)